Laravel-Backpack/activity-log/readme.md

 This package adds a web interface that shows the activity log for projects that use [Backpack for Laravel](https://backpackforlaravel.com/).
 It relies on Spatie `laravel-activitylog` package, if you need further information on how to use it, head to https://spatie.be/docs/laravel-activitylog/.

 How does it all work?
 Well:
-- when a change happens to an Eloquent model, the Spatie package will make a note of it in the database (log it);
+- when a change happens to an Eloquent model, the Spatie package will make a note of it in the database;
 - this package adds a web interface, so the admin can see the changes (aka activity log);

 ## Preview